 2. Reduce your Carbon Footprint

-Traditional sources of energy, such as coal, oil, and fossil fuels, release harmful substances like oxides of carbon, nitrogen and Sulphur.
+Traditional energy sources, such as coal, oil, and fossil fuels, release harmful substances like oxides of carbon, nitrogen and Sulphur.
 These are highly potent gases and lead to air pollution and global warming.

 3. Round-the-year Energy

-It is a misconception that solar panels need heat to be effective and are not valuable during winters.
+It is a misconception that solar panels need heat to be effective and are not valuable during winter.

 Solar panels harness sunlight, not heat.
-Although they function best during the summer months, they do work well during the winter months and even cloudy days.
+Although they function best during the summer, they work well during the winter months and even on cloudy days.

 4. Minimal Maintenance Required

 Solar panels require very little maintenance.
-On average, they last for about 25 to 30 years without any technical hassle.
+On average, they last for 25 to 30 years without technical hassle.

-However, for their efficient working, it would be best to clean your solar panels regularly.
-You should also ensure that they do not collect dirt, branches, etc. For this, schedule regular inspections for your system, and you should be good to go for months at a stretch.
+However, it would be best to clean your solar panels regularly for their efficient working.
+You should also ensure they do not collect dirt, branches, etc. For this, schedule regular inspections for your system, and you should be ready for months at a stretch.

 5. Independence From the Grid